 Central Air Conditioners

-Central air conditioning systems utilize a duct system to distribute cool air throughout your home.
-Split systems incorporate both an inside and outside component to produce the conditioned air.
+Central AC systems utilize a duct system to distribute cool air throughout your home.
+Split system air conditioners incorporate both an inside and outside component to produce the conditioned air.
 Refrigerant circulates between the condensing and evaporator coils cooling the air as it passes through the evaporator coil.
 A blower assembly — fan and motor — provides the necessary circulation to distribute the conditioned air.

 A heat pump is an energy efficient variation of a central air conditioner but also produces heat.
 They work by transferring the inside heat outside during the summer months to cool the home, and extracting heat from the outside air or ground to the inside during the winter months to warm it.
 Heat pump systems are one of the most energy efficient systems available today.
 Although a heat pump carries a higher upfront cost, you can recoup the additional expense in energy savings over the next several years.

 A furnace is part of the forced air HVAC family as well.
 Many homes in the colder climates of the Northeast rely on furnaces to provide heat with the most common using gas combustion or electric resistance heat strips to warm the air.
 A blower assembly is used distribute the heated air throughout the home’s duct-work.
 Since a furnace is only capable of producing heat it is sometimes retrofitted with a central air conditioner or heat pump to provide cool air during the summer months.